Placement Tests: A Tool for Community College Success

 math who applies for admission to and enrolls in a system

 college within two years of high school graduation

 3. Students who have an associate degree or higher

 4. Students who transfer required college-level English or

 mathematics courses with a grade of “C” or better

-Test Prep Review for free online practice for the
+Free sources for online practice for the COMPASS Test: